 17. Check out Historic Chinatown and Fan Tan Alley

 Chinatown welcomes you with a grand entrance - the Harmonious Gates of Interest.
-Inside the gates, browse local shops, historic buildings, and quaint Chinese grocers filled with specialty ingredients for Asian-styled cooking.
+Inside the gates, browse local shops, historic buildings, and quaint Chinese grocers filled with specialty ingredients for cooking a variety of Asian dishes.

 Victoria's Chinatown is the oldest Chinatown in Canada (and second oldest in North America), and was designated as a National Historic Site of Canada in 1995.